-UK police charge man with attempted murder over train stabbing
+UK police charge man with attempted murder after train stabbings

 The train was stopped at Huntingdon station in Cambridgeshire, where armed officers backed by police cars, a fleet of ambulances and two air ambulances swarmed the station in the eastern England market town.

-Passengers described scenes of panic as bloodied travellers ran the train to get away from the attackers.
+Passengers described scenes of panic as bloodied travellers ran from the train.

-A knife was recovered at the scene and CCTV footage reviewed by detectives showed a train crew member intervening to stop the attacker.
+A knife was recovered at the scene, and CCTV footage reviewed by detectives showed a train crew member intervening to stop the attacker.

 “He literally put himself in harm’s way,” Alexander said.
 “There will be people who are alive today because of his actions.”

-The railway staff is hospitalised in a critical but stable condition.
+The railway staff member is hospitalised in a critical but stable condition.